yugabyte/terraform-provider-ybm/docs/resources/cluster.md

 - `cloud_type` (String) The cloud provider where the cluster is deployed: AWS, AZURE or GCP.
 - `cluster_allow_list_ids` (List of String) List of IDs of the allow lists assigned to the cluster.
 - `cmk_spec` (Attributes) KMS Provider Configuration. (see [below for nested schema](#nestedatt--cmk_spec))
+- `credentials` (Attributes) Credentials to be used by the database.
+Required only at the time of creation.
+Please provide 'username' and 'password'
+(which would be used in common for both YSQL and YCQL) OR all of 'ysql_username', 'ysql_password', 'ycql_username' and 'ycql_password' but not a mix of both. (see [below for nested schema](#nestedatt--credentials))
 - `database_track` (String) The track of the database.
 Production or Innovation or Preview.
 - `desired_connection_pooling_state` (String) The desired connection pooling state of the cluster, Enabled or Disabled.
 Can be used during or after cluster creation.
 - `desired_state` (String) The desired state of the cluster, Active or Paused.
 This parameter can be used to pause/resume a cluster.